+Priscilla B. Bell

+Devin S. Iimoto, Chair

+Ralph A. Isovitsch

+Amy C. Moskun

-Priscilla B. Bell, Chair Devin S. Iimoto Ralph A. Isovitsch Amy C. Moskum Charles F. Reeg The chemistry is concerned with the composition, properties, structures, and transformations of natural and synthetic substances.
+Charles F. Reeg

+he field of chemistry is concerned with the composition, properties, structures, and transformations of natural and synthetic substances.
 The chemistry curriculum provides instruction for students who plan to pursue graduate studies in chemistry, biochemistry, and related areas; who plan to enter medical and dental schools and other allied health fields; who will seek employment in industry or government; or who want to teach in the science programs of secondary schools.
 The Department also offers courses in support of other Whittier College science programs as well as courses for students who wish to acquire or strengthen a background in chemistry, but who do not plan a career in science.

 The Chemistry Department is approved by the Committee on the Professional Training of Chemists of the American Chemical Society.
 Students majoring in chemistry who follow the ACS-approved program receive certification as being prepared for a career in chemistry or for graduate study in the field.

-GUIDELINES FOR A MAJOR IN CHEMISTRY Core courses for all three options:
+GUIDELINES FOR A MAJOR IN CHEMISTRY

+Core courses for all three options:

-General Chemistry, CHEM 110A,B, 8 credits Quantitative Analysis, CHEM 220A,B, 5 credits Organic Chemistry, CHEM 231A,B, 6 credits Organic Chemistry Laboratory, CHEM 233A,B, 2 credits Physical Chemistry, CHEM 321A, 4 credits Seminar, CHEM 491, 2 credits Integrated Laboratory, CHEM 486, 3 credits Calculus and Analytical Geometry I,II, MATH 141A,B, 8 credits or Integrated Pre-Calculus/Calculus I,II, MATH 141A,B, 8 credits and Math 141B, 4 credits College Physics I, II, PHYS 135A, B, 8 credits or Introductory Kinematics and Mechanics, Introductory Electricity, Magnetism, and Thermodynamics, PHYS 150, 180, 9 credits
+General Chemistry, CHEM 110A,B, 8 credits

+Quantitative Analysis, CHEM 220A,B, 5 credits

+Organic Chemistry, CHEM 231A,B, 6 credits

+Organic Chemistry Laboratory, CHEM 233A,B, 2 credits

+Physical Chemistry, CHEM 321A, 4 credits

+Seminar, CHEM 491, 2 credits

+Integrated Laboratory, CHEM 486, 3 credits

+Calculus and Analytical Geometry I,II, MATH 141A,B, 8 credits or

+Calculus and Analytical Geometry 1,11, MATH 141A,B, 8 credits or Integrated Pre-Calculus/Calculus I,II, Math 139 A,B, 7 credits and

+Math 141B, 4 credits

+College Physics I, II, PHYS 135A, B, 8 credits

+or

+Introductory Kinematics and Mechanics, Introductory Electricity, Magnetism, and Thermodynamics, PHYS 150, 180, 9 credits

 I Major in Chemistry

 A minimum of 36 chemistry credits.